cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/warp-to-tunnel.md

 <Aside>

 * You must have a Cloudflare for Teams Gateway or Standard plan to use this feature.
-* This flow does not currently work on mobile versions of the WARP softare.
+* This flow does not currently work on mobile versions of the WARP software.

 </Aside>